What is it all about? Join us on Saturday, March 28th 2020 to find out!

 …it’s about the artisan bowls…

-This year the artisan bowl theme expands!
-Again available for purchase at SouperFest will be hand crafted soup bowls and 2-D artwork, but also and new this year there will be handcrafted ceramic mugs!
+Again available for purchase at SouperFest will be hand crafted soup bowls and 2-D artwork, and handcrafted ceramic mugs!
 All proceeds benefit the work of CCEH.

 The selection of soup bowls, mugs and art work will have been crafted by many individuals from professional and local potters and artists, to students and teachers from Rundlett Middle School, Concord High School, and St Paul’s School.
 Rundlett students in all three grades will work to decorate the SF halls, lobby, and table centerpieces each with an international theme.
 Stephanie Bednaz, art teacher at RMS said, “The kids are involved in this project because it is a fantastic way for our students to think about others in need and through their art to give back to those who are experiencing homelessness.”

 Also involved is the Kimball Jenkins School of Art.
 Sara Petipas, a pottery teacher there, will volunteer as an instructor for a group of adults including international friends, to craft bowls and mugs for the event.
 On the painting front, there will be paintings from local artists.

 Concord Coalition to End Homelessness would like to thank all of the above for their support of Bowl Art at SouperFest and for their support of CCEH!!

-and the camaraderie, the laughter and knowing that a community has come together to help those most in need.
+…and it’s about the music (Sink and Soha Trio: Dave Soha on piano, Mike Sink on bass, Tim Sink on flute and saxophone) and the laughter and knowing that a community has come together to help those most in need!

 SouperFest images provided by Mulberry Creek Imagery.
-Click here to view the full collection of photos.
+Click here to view more photos